brick/math/README.md

 Requirements
 ------------

 This library requires PHP 5.5 or higher.
+[HHVM](http://hhvm.com/) is officially supported.

 Although the library can work on any PHP 5.5+ installation, it is highly recommended that you install the [GMP](http://php.net/manual/en/book.gmp.php) or [BCMath](http://php.net/manual/en/book.bc.php) extension